 visitors frequently get sunburned.
 The sun reflects very strongly off the stark whiteness of the expansive salt beds, not unlike the type of sunburn people get in very cold, snowy regions).
 Again, it is advisable to dress in layers.

-Special Note on La Paz: Visitors should be aware that the altitude drops more than 3000 feet between the northern and southern parts of the city and temperatures downtown can vary greatly from the southern residential areas because of this.
-The southern area of the city is usually quite a bit warmer.
+Special Note on La Paz: Visitors to the city of La Paz should be aware that the altitude drops more than 3000 feet between the northern and southern parts of the city.
+Temperatures at the airport can be much colder than downtown which, in turn, can vary greatly from the southern residential areas.
+The southern area of the city can be usually quite a bit warmer.

 Reversed Seasons in Bolivia: Travelers arriving from the Northern Hemisphere should keep in mind that in the Southern Hemisphere seasons (and climate) are reversed, or the “opposite” of those in the North, with the hottest months (our summer) being November to February and the coldest months (our winter) being May to July.